 - PanCancer Pathways Panel—770-plex gene expression panel addressing the 13 canonical pathways of cancer, including 124 cancer driver genes.

 - PanCancer Progression Panel—770-plex gene expression panel that covers epithelial to mesenchymal transition, angiogenesis, extracellular matrix remodeling, and metastasis.

-- nCounter® Vantage™ RNA Panels—192-plex gene expression panel that allow focused investigation of Wnt signaling, DNA damage and repair, and intracellular signaling including mTOR and PI3K/AKT pathways.
+- nCounter® Vantage™ RNA Panels—192-plex gene expression panel that allows focused investigation of Wnt signaling, DNA damage and repair, and intracellular signaling, including mTOR and PI3K/AKT pathways.

 - nCounter CNV Codesets—customizable CodeSets of up to 800 targets to profile replication errors that result in changes to gene copy number.

 PanCancer Pathways Panel, PanCancer Progression Panel, nCounter Vantage RNA Panels, and nCounter CNV Codesets are For Research Use Only.
 Not for use in Diagnostic Procedures.

 In the next Perspectives on Immuno-Oncology blog, we will focus on the environment-related mechanisms of immune evasion.